tomshaw/backbone-crud-demonstration/README.md

 ## Installation

-  Look in the docs folder for a slightly modified version of the [ MySQL Sakila ](http://dev.mysql.com/doc/sakila/en/index.html) example database.
+  Look in the docs folder for the example user database.

   * Find the database and load it.
   * Update your application.ini and fill in your MySQL connection information.